Women in a seminar talking

 Liability

-A financial obligation being a debt or a promise to pay money (or moneys worth) for something in the future.
+A financial obligation being a debt or a promise to pay money (or money's worth) for something in the future.

 Liquidity